 But do we really need a desk with an exercise bike inside?

-I'm sure that many people will find the idea of training with a "workout desk" pleasant (or at least sensible).
-However, many others may prefer to detach themselves from their work environment: if you are at your desk (perhaps in smart working) for several hours a day, something like this could be the exact opposite of what you can achieve with exercise: letting off steam, unplugging for a while.
+I'm sure that quite a few people will find the idea of training with a "workout desk" pleasant (or at least sensible).
+Many others, however, may prefer to detach themselves from their work environment: if you are at your desk (perhaps in smart working) for several hours a day, something like this could be the exact opposite of what you can achieve with exercise: letting off steam, unplugging for a while.

-With pandemic restrictions easing around the world, many have rightfully started enjoying outdoor exercise again.
-Acer's "desk bike" is more suited to specific niches, but even there it will have to face competition from advanced tools (I am thinking of those of Peloton and its many clones).
+With pandemic restrictions easing around the world, many have rightly started to enjoy some outdoor exercise again.
+Acer's "desk bike" is more suitable for specific niches, but even there it will have to face competition from advanced tools (I'm thinking of those of Peloton and its many clones).

 Perhaps Acer may have arrived on the market a bit out of time.